alexvannoy/ExampleShinyApp/README.md

 # test.bat
 ## build
-Running `test build` will build the image `r-shinyapp:dev` that houses the web-app.
+Running `test build` will build the image `r-shinyapp:dev` that houses the shiny app.

 ## run-bash
 Running `test run-bash` will build the image `r-shinyapp:dev` with a bash entrypoint to help debug internal issues